facebook/react-native-website/docs/build-speed.md

 When building Android apps, your Gradle builds will need to download the necessary dependencies from Maven Central and other repositories from the internet.

-If your organization is running a Maven repository mirror, you should consider using as it will speed up your build, by downloading the artifacts from the mirror rather than from the internet.
+If your organization is running a Maven repository mirror, you should consider using it as it will speed up your build, by downloading the artifacts from the mirror rather than from the internet.

 You can configure a mirror by specifying the `exclusiveEnterpriseRepository` property in your `android/gradle.properties` file: